Measurement of $\Upsilon$ production in $pp$ collisions at $\sqrt{s}=5 \ \rm{TeV}$: Results

 The cross-section ratios between the different $\Upsilonres$ states are calculated as:

 and the results are shown in Fig.~\ref{fig:ratio_state}.
 The ratios increase slightly with \pt but show no obvious dependence on $y$.

-In the evaluation of the cross-section ratios, the statistical and systematic uncertainties due to the limited simulation sample sizes are assumed to be uncorrelated between different $\Upsilonres$ states.
+In the evaluation of the cross-section ratios, the statistical and systematic uncertainties due to the limited simulation sample sizes are assumed to be uncorrelated between the two $\Upsilonres$ states and, hence, cancel in the ratios.
 The systematic uncertainties due to the invariant mass fit model, and those originating from the trigger as well as tracking efficiencies are assumed to be fully correlated between cross-sections of two $\Upsilonres$ states.

 Using the $\Upsilonres$ cross-sections measured by LHCb at $\sqs=13 \tev$~\cite{LHCb-PAPER-2018-002}, ratios of cross-sections at $\sqs=13 \tev$ and $\sqs=5 \tev$ are determined.
 The results as a function of $\pt$ and those as a function of $y$ are shown in Fig.~\ref{fig:ratio_energy} and are summarized in Tables~\ref{tablenE_pt} and \ref{tablenE_y} in Appendix~\ref{sec:table} , from which it is seen that the ratio increases from about 2 at low \pt to about 4 at high \pt, but is almost independent of $y$.